Fifth Suspect Arrested in Connection With Truck Tragedy as UK Police Struggle to Identify Victims

 Also, the police arrested another man named Thomas Maher along with his wife, Joanna Maher, both 38 years old, from Warrington in England.
 The two were arrested on 39 counts of manslaughter and people trafficking.

-European police believe that the migrants entered the refrigerated container before they got to a port in Belgium in order to avoid detection from the authorities.
+European police believe that the migrants entered the refrigerated container before they got to a port in Belgium in order to avoid detection by the authorities.

 All comments